- Academic Advising

 Seeking advice is an important part of how students begin to make decisions about their academic and professional futures.
 Each major and department has an advising system which may be different from one another.
 It is important that students find out early from their first year advisor how the advising system for all their four years at Carnegie Mellon works.

-Students are responsible for: understanding the importance of their relationships with advisors; seeking out advisors, contacts, and information on a regular basis; knowing the requirements of their individual degree programs; and taking final responsibility for making their own decisions based on the best information and advice available.
-The Carnegie Mellon Advising Resource Center (CMARC) is an additional place for students to obtain information and general advice.
+Students are responsible for understanding the importance of their relationships with advisors; seeking out advisors, contacts, and information on a regular basis; knowing the requirements of their individual degree programs; and taking final responsibility for making their own decisions based on the best information and advice available.

 The Advisor's Role